 Director of Innovation and Academic Technology | firstname.lastname@example.org

 Shannon Kirkland is Director of Innovation and Academic Technology.
-A native of Texarkana, Shannon is in her first year at St. James, having come to us after working at Texarkana ISD for 15 years where she served as Coordinator of Secondary Instructional Technology, both at the Secondary and Elementary levels.
+Shannon worked at Texarkana ISD for 15 years where she served on the administrative team as Coordinator of Instructional Technology and Robotics, both at the Secondary and Elementary levels.
 Previous to these posts, she was a Gifted and Talented teacher and special education teacher for TISD.
-Educated at Texas A&M University, Texarkana, Shannon’s primary educational interest is technology and robotics in particular.
+She was Instructional Technology Specialist of the Year for Texas Computer Education Agency and a TISD Teacher of the Year.
 A TCEA certified Instructional Technology Facilitator, she is a trainer for NASA NoS, Mimio, Lego Robotics, a ScratchEd educator and a Google CS First mentor.
 She is a member of the International Society for Technology in Education, the Texas Computer Education Association and the Computer Science Teachers Association.
 She is also a current Continuing Educator Community Education through Texarkana College.
 Shannon is excited to offer Tech-Know Tuesdays to our students, where they are introduced to cutting-edge technologies that extend the classroom learning environment to after school learning and inspires students to become tech gurus!
 She also offers Sci-TECH Saturdays to St. James students and the wider community.
-Shannon has three people in her family who have attended St. James.
+Shannon's two sons, Jacob and Mason, and Henry Dean graduated from St. James.
 She finds St. James a nurturing and loving Christian environment where students can succeed at their own pace and at their own level.
 Apart from work, Shannon is a member of the Civil Air Patrol and Associates of Graduates of the Air Force Academy.

 Administrative Assistant | email@example.com